eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 const ruleTester = new RuleTester({
   // Must use at least ecmaVersion 2015 because
-  // that's when `const` variable introduced.
+  // that's when `const` variables were introduced.
   parserOptions: { ecmaVersion: 2015 }
 });